soichih/docker-esmond/README.md

 (Using /usr/local/cassandra1 for DB volume)

-You are most likely interested in building your own esmond instance that comes with admin user/pass and some esmond users.
-The easiest way to do this is simply build your own container using this container as a base image.. like
+You will need to build your own esmond instance that comes with admin user/pass and some esmond users using opensciencegrid/esmond container as the  base image, like..

 Dockerfile
 ```
-FROM soichih/esmond
+FROM opensciencegrid/esmond

 RUN yum -y install expect
 ADD superadmin.sh /tmp/superadmin.sh